mastercs999/battleship-game/README.md

 ![scenery](img/water.png)
 ![scenery](img/torpedo.png)

+# Troubleshooting
+* You might need to install [Visual C++ Redistributable for Visual Studio 2012 Update 4](https://www.microsoft.com/en-us/download/details.aspx?id=30679) in case of error "`The program can't start because MSVCP100.dll is missing from your computer`".

 ## My contribution
 The Battleship game was written by me and two other students.
 My part was graphics and effects.
 Mainly:
 * Water waves